Hellyer River

-The Hellyer River is a perennial river located in north western Tasmania, Australia.
+The Hellyer River is a perennial river in north western Tasmania, Australia.

 The river flows for 61 km before joining into the Arthur River.
 High quality cool temperate rainforest and tall eucalyptus forest grows along much of the river.
-Significant species include myrtle beech, Leatherwood, Southern Sassafras and messmate.
+Significant species include myrtle beech, leatherwood, southern sassafras and messmate.
 The river in named in honour of the explorer Henry Hellyer.